-The lawyers and attorneys at The Hood National Law Group are currently taking Taxotere hair loss claims with possible cash settlements from a class action lawsuit.
+The lawyers and attorneys at National Injury Help are currently taking Taxotere hair loss claims with possible cash settlements from a class action lawsuit.
 If you or someone you know has had hair loss from this type of chemotherapy drug contact us today for a free case review.

 Taxotere (generic name: Docetaxel) is an intravenous injection used to treat mostly breast cancer patients but can also be used for neck, head or prostrate cancers.
 It should be noted that women who are planning on becoming pregnant should not use Taxotere as it may harm the fetus.